FelipeSantos92Dev/FelipeSantos92Dev/README.md

 ### Hi there, Felipe here! 👋🏽

-- 🔭 I’m currently working on projects using NextJS, Typescript and Chakra UI
+- 🔭 I’m currently working on projects using NextJS, Typescript and Tailwind CSS
 - ⚡ Fun fact: Tatakae!!

 <hr/>